OpenWIS/openwis-documentation/_howto/2019-02-08-OpenWIS-Project-Charter-template.md

 ## Communication and Reporting

 _Please state the communication and reporting arrangements for interactions with:_
 _•	The Project Team_
 _•	Project Management MCommittee(s) Please list if more than one._
-_• Technical Committee (TC) and Steering Committee (SC)_
-_• Delivery of the final report/briefing on the project outcome or study findings and recommendations_
-_• Another relevant communication or interactions_
+_•	Technical Committee (TC)  and Steering Committee (SC)_ _•	Delivery of the final report/briefing on the project outcome or study findings and recommendations_ _•	Another relevant communication or interactions_

-## Configuration Management Process
+## Configuration Management

 _Please state how any of artefacts needed for each of the deliverables will be managed, referring to the relevant rules and rules supplements of the OpenWIS Association._